 White grubs are the larvae of Scarab Beetles .
 The beetles do not inflict major damage.
 However, the grubs are voracious larvae that eat roots of grass, some trees (mainly conifers and beech) and sometimes vegetables.
 This can cause major damage.
 Trees, grass mats as well as (ornamental) plants can die as a result of the voracity of the grub.
 Grass becomes detached from its roots and dries up, resulting in loose grass turfs.
 You will likely find a lot of larvae underneath these turfs.
 Secondary damage is caused by the animals that feed on grubs, such as crows, magpies, moles and hedgehogs.
 This is particularly troublesome for golf courses and sports fields.

 Depending on the type of beetle, beetles appear from their pupal stage between April and June and start eating leaves.
 From early summer to mid-September they lay their eggs at 10-15 cm depth.
 These eggs hatch after 4-6 weeks, resulting in the voracious grubs.
 Some grubs retreat deep underground during winter.
 They come back to the plant roots to inflict major damage when the temperature rises again.
 Grubs do not retreat to deeper ground during mild winters.
 Some grubs continue eating the entire winter, for example the Welsh chafer, the rust-colored Scarab and the dung beetle.
 Depending on the species, larval stages take up between one and five years, after which the larva pupates into a beetle.
 After this the cycle repeats.
 Each type of beetle has its own life cycle.
-Treatment with Gramisec have to be adjusted for the specific species.
 The grubs of the cockchafer are active from May to October.
 Grubs of the garden chafer are present only after mid-July, the larvae of the summer chafer appear from late July to just about end of September.
 Certain products ensure a better immune system and vitality of roots and the whole plant to fend of the larvae.

 Leatherjackets are larvae of the Crane Fly.
 Depending on the species, this is normally a life cycle of one year.
 The adult female lays 450-1300 eggs which hatch after approximately ten to fourteen days.
 Grass can be significantly affected by the voracious larvae.
 Leatherjackets are tough, gritty and legless larvae.
 They are approximately 2 cm to 4 cm long.
 When the larva is startled, she pulls her head back but does not curl – unlike the cutworm.
 The larval stages occur from mid September to June of the following year.
 The larvae retreat in the soil during the winter and start eating again in spring.
 In June they pupate and after ten to fourteen days the crane fly emerges, completing the cycle.
 Leatherjackets can survive temperatures as low as -10 °C. Leatherjackets mostly live underground in burrows, but come out at night to feed.
 They eat plant material containing chlorophyll.
 Leatherjackets strip of parts of the plant and take them into their burrow.
 Older leatherjackets are recognizable by a grazed bare spot around this cave.
 They also feed on the underground green parts of the plant such as stem parts or the root collar.
 This severely weakens the plant, possibly causing it to collapse.
 Leatherjackets prefer a weakened grass turf, wet autumn and mild winter.
 They cause damage in many plant species, especially grassland (pastures , sports fields and public parks), but also to beet seedlings, winter wheat and other field vegetables.
 The damage may consist of yield reduction and deterioration of grass turf quality.
 Mice, shrews, moles and especially starlings and crows love these larvae.
 They cause additional damage when searching for the larvae.
 Certain products ensure that the larvae no longer like the taste of the treated plants